What is a Death Doula

 -

-Guidance without judgment, pressure, or fear based urgency
+Guidance without judgement, pressure, or fear based urgency

 Death is inevitable.